 Ideally, kindergarten should act as a smooth transition into real school for your child.
 According to this Scholastic article, it “provides your child with an opportunity to learn and practice the essential social, emotional, problem-solving, and study skills that he will use throughout his schooling.”

 We are blessed to have so many options for kindergarten around Rome.
 PALS (play and learn service) Kindergarten at Trinity United Methodist Church** is one program you should consider for your rising kindergartener.
 Here’s why:

 1. Half-day classes At PALS Kindergarten

 “My son Thomas attended PALS Kindergarten before going to first grade at Glenwood.
 At PALS, they were able to focus on what Thomas needed for school without wasting time on walking to the cafeteria, etc.” -Missy Hargett, PALS parent

 PALS kindergarten is half-day, so school time is spent on valuable teaching, interaction, and play rather than waiting in lines and for transitions.
 Your children are only young once.
 They have the next 12+ years to spend in school full-time.
 If you’re worried about long days and unnecessary activities, consider PALS.

 Concerned your child will be behind?
-Research on half versus full-day programs show less probability of stress (1).
+Research on half versus full-day programs shows less probability of stress (1).
 There is also “little meaningful difference in the level of children’s end-of-year reading and mathematics knowledge and skills” (2).

 Mondays, Wednesdays, Fridays